ashleymavericks/AR-PiZero/Readme.md

 AR-PiZero is a sparkAR application that provides an immersive Augmented reality experience using Facebook Camera.
 AR-PiZero provides a complex pins schematic of Electronic Boards such as RaspberryPi Model Zero in a very simple and immersive experience, which is helpful for both professionals and students.

 # 🚀 Demo
-Here is a quick demo of the effect.
+Here is a quick demo video of the effect.
 I hope you enjoy it.

 > [The Demo Link](https://www.youtube.com/watch?v=FrIwxU_Zrhs)